Independent theoretical physics research program

 • Residual-first benchmark comparisons using publicly available experimental datasets.

-• Design of falsifiable laboratory tests probing dimensional-closure scaling relations.
+• Design of falsifiable tests probing dimensional-closure scaling relations and residual classifications.

 • Development of executable structural-admissibility infrastructure for measurement, modeling, simulation, AI scientific-output validation, sensor fusion, and digital-twin workflows.

-Program status: Active research, executable infrastructure development, and manuscript submissions in progress (2026).
+Program status: Active research, DOI-backed archival development, executable infrastructure development, and manuscript submissions in progress (2026).

 Three Layers of the QDL Program

 Framework layer.
-QDL develops dimensional closure, structural admissibility, the 3L + 2F ledger architecture, the Quantized Dimensional Cell, and formal admissibility rules.
+QDL develops dimensional closure, structural admissibility, the 3L + 2F ledger architecture, the Quantized Dimensional Cell, closure grammar, residual-first admissibility, claim-status firewalls, and the substrate capstone’s physical-persistence interpretation.

 Scientific application layer.
-QDL applies the framework to metrology, physical constants, effective field theory, operator filtering, representation governance, model adequacy, GUT admissibility, nuclear binding, gravitational dynamics, and related domains.
+QDL applies the framework to metrology, physical constants, effective field theory, operator filtering, representation governance, model adequacy, gravitational dynamics, cosmological closure, flavor structure, mass-ratio closure, vacuum filtering, toroidal QDC substrate geometry, and residual tests.

 Executable infrastructure layer.
 QDL implements admissibility as machine-executable validation infrastructure, including calculators, admissibility engines, measurement validators, AI scientific-output guardrails, software analyzers, digital-twin checkers, and sensor-fusion filters.